Love Island (2015 TV series): Love Island: All Stars

+Love Island: The Debrief

+Announced to accompany series 13, The Debrief airs as a nightly companion vodcast after the main programme.
+It replaces The Morning After which previously served as the programme's accompanying podcast.
+The Debrief is hosted by series 12 finalists Toni Laites, Shakira Khan and Yasmin Pettet.

+Former

-Love Island: The Weekly Hot List (2015–2018)
+Love Island: The Weekly Hot List

 For the first four series, a weekly re-cap episode entitled Love Island: The Weekly Hot List aired every Saturday and included a round-up of events in the villa over the past week.
 This also included unseen footage.

-Love Island: Aftersun (2017–present)

-In May 2017 it was confirmed that a new spin-off show Love Island: Aftersun would air during the third series.
-It airs live on Sundays after the highlights episode and is hosted by main show host Maya Jama.
-It also includes celebrity guests, former Islanders and a studio audience.
-On 4 January 2024, it was reported that Aftersun would be axed during the Love Island: All Stars series, and that the show would be paused for 2024, and host Maya Jama would instead interview contestants from the South Africa villa, rather than from the London studio.
-The show returned for the 2025 season, hosted by Maya Jama and a rotating panel featuring former Islanders Amy Hart and Indiyah Polack, social media personalities Ash Holme and Joe Baggs, and television personality Sam Thompson.

-Love Island: The Reunion (2017–2023)
+Love Island: The Reunion

-On 30 July 2017, Love Island: The Reunion was broadcast on ITV2, interviewing the islanders and remembering the most memorable moments from the third series.
+Beginning in 2017, Love Island: The Reunion was broadcast on ITV2, interviewing the islanders and remembering the most memorable moments from the preceding series.
+It was presented by the host of the main series.
+Comedian Darren Harriott co-hosted the series 8 reunion.
+The reunion typically featured musical performances from artists including Becky Hill and Switch Disco.

-The programme ran every season until August 2024, when it was confirmed that Love Island: The Reunion would not take place and therefore be axed.
-In August 2025, it was announced that Love Island: The Reunion would not take place again however there was a private, unfilmed wrap party for Love Island 2025 contestants.
+The programme ran every series until August 2024, when it was confirmed that the programme had been axed.
+In 2025, despite speculation, it was announced that Love Island: The Reunion had not been renewed.
+However, there was a private, unfilmed wrap party for series 12 contestants.

-Chris & Kem: Straight Outta Love Island (2017)
+Chris & Kem: Straight Outta Love Island

 On 1 and 2 October 2017, Chris Hughes and Kem Cetinay starred in their own spin-off show, Chris & Kem: Straight Outta Love Island, which followed the popular double act as they write a rap song to perform at a Ministry of Sound club night.
 The two-part series also starred Chris and Kem's girlfriends from Love Island, Olivia Attwood and Amber Davies.
 It was broadcast on ITV2.

+Love Island: The Morning After

+Ahead of the fourth series in 2018, it was revealed that former islander Kem Cetinay and Scottish DJ Arielle Free would be presenting Love Island: The Morning After, a new daily podcast show delivering the freshest gossip to fans.
+The pair left after the 2022 season and in January 2023 Sam Thompson and series 8 contestant Indiyah Polack were announced as the show's new hosts.
+Amy Hart, who was previously a contestant on the fifth series, joined the podcast in January 2024.
+Thompson left the show in May 2024 and was replaced by Chris Taylor, who was a contestant on the fifth series and the first series of Love Island: All Stars.
+From 2025, the show was solely hosted by Polack and Hart.
+The podcast also aired during Love Island: All Stars.
+Polack and Hart continued to host the podcast during All Stars series 3, but announced their joint departure ahead of the main series, set to air later in 2026.
+The Morning After did not return to accompany series 13 and was instead replaced by Love Island: The Debrief.